ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

 Hola a tots.
-I would love to do my talk in catalan, but my catalan is very bad, I will continue in english.
+I would love to do my talk in catalan, but my catalan is very bad, I will continue in english because my english is much better.

-My english is pretty bad too, but speaking bad english is a french tradition I respect a lot.
+Nevertheless, I will do my best to make my english as bad as possible, because but speaking bad english is a french tradition we need to preserve (even our new president tries to speak a correct english, and I think that's a shame).

 --------------------------------------------------------------------------------